withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 <!-- TODO: Add code samples -->

 And, like Next, the contents of `astro.config.mjs` are not available to other files in your project, so you will write an `.astro` component or separate data file (e.g. `.js`, `.json`) inside `src` for storing site metadata to be used in within your project.

-## Migrating Next Files to Astro

-You may find it helpful to start by converting your Next layouts and templates into Astro layout components.
-Each page in your Astro project requires its own page shell to produce a full HTML document.
-Astro projects typically use a base layout on every page which renders `<html>`, `<head>` and `<body>` tags.
-In order to be able to bring existing pages and posts from your Next site, you will need an Astro layout component that provides this.
-Other layout components (e.g. blog post template) and components (e.g. SEO component) can be combined with this base layout.

 ### Converting JSX files to `.astro` files